-Looking after others requires compassion, patience & empathy.
-Whilst often rewarding and satisfying, helping others can also carry a cost.
+Caring for others requires compassion, patience & empathy.
+Nurses, doctors, midwives, allied health workers, support staff and peer workers devote their time and energy to helping others.
+Whilst often rewarding and satisfying, this work can also carry a cost.

 Emotional labour describes the act of attending to the emotional needs of others whilst containing/suppressing our own.

-Witnessing or listening to stories of other’s suffering can lead to vicarious traumatisation.
+Witnessing or listening to stories of other’s suffering can lead to vicarious trauma.
 We may also be dealing with trauma of our own.

-Cumulative stress from high workloads, competing work place demands & other pressures may wear us down further. lessening our resilience when a critical incident occurs.
+Cumulative stress from high workloads, competing work place demands & other workplace pressures may wear us down further, lessening our resilience when a critical incident occurs.

 Effective Clinical Supervision provides the opportunity to receive support, develop skills & critically explore clinical/ethical dilemmas.

-Facilitated reflection can allow issues of concern to be explored from a range of different perspectives, helping to develop critical thinking.
+Facilitated reflective practice groups allow issues of concern to be explored from a range of different perspectives in a supportive setting, helping to reduce stress levels and develop critical thinking.

 Psychotherapy aims to help people cope with emotional distress by exploring ways to change thinking & behavior.